arialilith/arialilith/README.md

 Hi there!
 I'm Aria.
 I love learning about new technologies and I have an intrest in computer networking.
 I love plants and building terrariums and I love learning new skills to better my life.

 ### Education

-- **Bachelor of Science in Computer Science**
+**Wentworth Institute of Technology, Boston, MA** | Expected Graduation: August 2024
-  - Wentworth Institute of Technology, Boston, MA
+  - Bachelors in Computer Science
-  - Expected Graduation: August 2024
+  - Minor in Applied Mathematics

 ### Contact